Dele Alli leaves Tottenham, signs for Everton on transfer deadline day

-Dele Alli’s Tottenham career is now complete, as the mercurial midfielder has departed north London on transfer deadline day and signed for Everton and new manager Frank Lampard.
+Dele Alli departed north London on transfer deadline day and signed for Everton and new manager Frank Lampard, as the mercurial midfielder has a fresh start.

 [ LIVE: Watch Transfer Deadline Day ]